-Section 3: The parties agree that if additional classifications are created or reclassified, they shall meet as soon as practicable thereafter to negotiate concerning whether or not these new classifications shall be included in the Bargaining Unit.
+Section 3: The parties agree that if new classifications are created or existing classifications are modified, they shall meet as soon as practicable thereafter to negotiate concerning whether or not these new/modified classifications shall be included in the Bargaining Unit.
+This paragraph deals solely with the placement of new/modified positions in the Bargaining Unit and it is not intended to nor shall it diminish or enhance the rights of the parties as set forth in Article 31.